Rush Limbo behind the Golden EIB microphone, the fastest three hours in media.

 I'm doing deals right now.

-In fact, when I leave you, I'm signing a branding deal that's a phenomenal, a tremendous hundreds of millions of dollars in value, all because of my brand.
+In fact, when I leave you, I'm signing a branding deal that's a phenomenal, tremendous hundreds of millions of dollars in value, all because of my brand.

 And they give you no value for brand, which I think is fine.

-This is a great lesson for any of you who are up and coming public figures and are someday going to be interviewed by the media.
+This is a great lesson for any of you who are up-and-coming public figures and are someday going to be interviewed by the media.

 If there's one piece of advice I would give everybody who doesn't have any experience being interviewed by the media, it is this.